tolbertam/gremlin-scala-dse-example/README.md

 # DataStax Enterprise Graph with gremlin-scala Example

+**Note**: *This example has been superceded by the dse-graph example in [gremlin-scala-examples](https://github.com/mpollmeier/gremlin-scala-examples).
+This example is left in tact, but in the future it may become out of date, refer to [gremlin-scala-examples](https://github.com/mpollmeier/gremlin-scala-examples) for up to date examples.*

 This repository provides a basic example of using [gremlin-scala](https://github.com/mpollmeier/gremlin-scala) and the [Java driver for DataStax Enterprise](https://github.com/datastax/java-dse-driver) to interact with a DataStax Enterprise Graph.